daneorie/mpl-tutorial/sequences/README.md

 A sequence
 `<a_0, a_2, ..., a_n>`
-is an ordered collection of elements that support several operations, inclduing fast random access.
+is an ordered collection of elements that support several operations, including fast random access.

 # Sequence Interface